The reward for blocks mined at MinerMore contain the main block reward plus any transaction fees that were included in that block.

 This TTF number is then used as the actual window of time in which to pay shares.
 Starting at the time we found the block, the system goes backwards and considers all the shares that were submitted, going back through the entire timeframe of the TTF.
 So a block that had a pool TTF of 34 minutes will consider all shares from the past 34 minutes, regardless of how long it actually took to find the block.
 If we found the block in 5 minutes, it still pays everyone who participated during the past 34 minutes.

 As a final addition, not all shares are equal to each other.
 When a share is submitted into the database, it's value is increased or reduced depending on the difficulty of the block currently being mined.
-So if during the course of mining the difficulty of the block being worked on is 4 and you submit one share, and then the difficulty of the block goes up to 8, then the next share you submit is worth twice as much.
+What happens when the block difficulty goes up is that everyone's score goes down but each miner's effort as a percentage of the pool remains the same.
 Each share submitted is scored at the time that it was submitted, and once its value is determined, that is fixed and does not change.

 It ends up looking like this: